MichaelAHood/readmissions-risk-scorer/data-science-on-TAP.md

 b. `PATIENTS.csv` - contains features like the patient's id (`SUBJECT_ID`), gender (`GENDER`), date of birth (`DOB`) from which we can derive the patient's age at a given hospital admission.

 c. `DRGCODES.csv` - contains the comorbidity features `DRG_MORTALITY` and `DRG_SEVERITY`.
 These are data that essentially represent how severe, complicated, and dangerous a patient's condition is.

-(Move to footnote)**Note**: We also have access to a rich set of electronic chart data that contains entries for daily blood pressure, heart rate, various types of urinalysis data, and thousands of other medical results and biomarker data.
-I have deliberately not included this data for the reason that for any given type of entry on the electronic record only a subset of the patients have that specific type of data record.
-For example, there are over 40,000 unique patients comprising nearly 59,000 unique admissions.
-If I want to train a model that uses features such as heart rate, body weight, and blood pressure data, I need to find the set of patients such that most of the patients have that heart rate AND body weight AND blood pressure data.
-As you add more features, the set of patients that have all of those features quickly becomes smaller and smaller.
-There are many ways you can address this shortcoming such as imputation of missing values, or only selecting chart data that nearly all the patients have in their record.
-I chose to use comorbidity info (contained in `DRGCODES.csv`) because it can be thought of as a lower dimensional representation of the many different biomarkers that come along with a given diagnosis.

 * Name the files whatever you want to call them and give them any appropriate labels, e.g. Healthcare.